Private Medicine Team

 Kate Moore, RMT

-Kate is passionate about helping alleviate pain and dysfunction in the body so people can focus on pursuing a life they love.
+Kate believes massage is a powerful way to help alleviate pain and dysfunction in the body so people can focus on pursuing a life they love.

-Her treatments are tailored to the goals of each person.
-She uses a fusion of techniques including myofascial release, swedish, neuromuscular therapy, joint mobilizations and aromatherapy to help restore balance to the body.
+She uses a fusion of techniques including myofascial release, swedish, neuromuscular therapy and joint mobilizations to help restore balance to the body.

-Kate enjoys yoga, animals, music and receiving massages.
+Kate enjoys animals, music, movement and receiving massages.

 Daniel Hueber, RMT